 The Trust is organized as a Delaware statutory trust and is registered with the Securities and Exchange Commission ("SEC") as an open-end management investment company.
 The Trust's Board of Trustees is responsible for the overall management of the Trust and the Portfolios.
-The Trust issues shares of beneficial interest that are currently divided among one hundred ten (110) Portfolios, forty-seven (47) of which are authorized to issue Class IA, Class IB and Class K shares, forty-one (41) of which are authorized to issue Class IB and Class K shares, four (4) of which are authorized to issue Class IB and Class K shares, and one (1) of which is authorized to issue Class IA and Class IB shares.
-This prospectus describes the Class IB shares of the EQ/Moderate Allocation Portfolio of the Trust.
-The Portfolio has its own investment objective, investment strategies and risks, which have been previously described in this Prospectus.
+The Trust issues shares of beneficial interest that are currently divided among one hundred ten (110) Portfolios, forty-seven (47) of which are authorized to issue Class IA, Class IB and Class K shares, forty-one (41) of which are authorized to issue Class IB and Class K shares, seventeen (17) of which are authorized to issue Class IB shares, four (4) of which are authorized to issue Class K shares, and one (1) of which is authorized to issue Class IA and Class IB shares.
+This Prospectus describes the Class IA, Class IB and Class K shares of thirty-seven (37) Portfolios, the Class IB and Class K shares of twenty-four (24) Portfolios, the Class IB shares of ten (10) Portfolios, and the Class K shares of four (4) Portfolios.
+Each Portfolio has its own investment objective, investment strategies and risks, which have been previously described in this Prospectus.